SAP-samples/cloud-extension-graph-sample/README.md

 # Build a Side-by-Side Extension Application Connecting to the Intelligent Enterprise using SAP Graph
 ## Description

 Extend SAP S/4HANA Cloud on the SAP Business Technology Platform using state of the art methodologies and technologies.
-Put an event-driven architecture into action, use the SAP Cloud Application Programming Model (CAP) for building on SAP S/4HANA Cloud events and use SAP Graph to consume unified APIs to retrieve all the required informations.
+Put an event-driven architecture into action, use the SAP Cloud Application Programming Model (CAP) for building on SAP S/4HANA Cloud events and use SAP Graph to consume unified APIs to retrieve all the required information.

 The main intent of this scenario is to complement an existing business process in an SAP solution, i.e. enhancing SAP S/4HANA Cloud with additional business process steps.
 This involves adding major logic and/or additional data and goes beyond simple UI changes.